Crispy13/GeneFuseRust/README.md

 ## How to use
-Just run genefuse in release.
+- Decompress **genefuse.gz** in [release](https://github.com/Crispy13/GeneFuseRust/releases) and run.

 It was compiled and tested on WSL2 Ubuntu.

 ## Build from source
 1. If you don't have Rust, [**install it**](https://www.rust-lang.org/learn/get-started).